project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/175-jaclyn-schnau-the-success-and-health-of-our-society-starts-in-the-pregnant-belly.md

 ---
-title: 175 Jaclyn Schnau, the success and health of our society starts in the pregnant belly
+title: 175 Jaclyn Schnau The Success And Health Of Our Society Starts In The Pregnant Belly
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2022-06-28)